duckdegen/apebot/readme.md

-I built this bot in my spare time between February 2021 and January 2022, and the code was never meant to be shown to anybody, nor to ever be released lest i "leak my alpha".
-Now the alpha is public, and the edge is gone, so I would like to show off what I've learned in the last year.
+I built this bot in my spare time between February 2021 and January 2022, and the code was never meant to be shown to anybody.
+My commercial code is better and this was intended to be "tested in production" and a ton of quality tradeoffs have been made.
+Never ever did I plan to release this publicly, lest I "leak my alpha".
+Now the alpha is public and the edge is gone, so I would like to show off what I've learned in the last year.